SharpenYourSword/DataScienceLab4Lawyers/README.md

 Get your computer ready for the lab with **checklist.md**.

-Print out and give yourself a handy command reference with **commandline-cheatsheet.md**.
+Print yourself out a handy reference with **commandline-cheatsheet.md**.

 The data files you need are listed in **urls.md**.